More Fee Pressure on Advisors Raises Questions About the Value of Financial Advice

 Are advisors worth the price?

-The recent decision by Fidelity Investment that it will not be charging any fees for certain index funds through its Fidelity Zero Total Market Index Fund for US stocks and the Fidelity Zero International Fund for stocks outside the U.S. raises some important questions for both advisors and investors.
+The recent decision by Fidelity Investment to not charge fees for certain index funds through its Fidelity Zero Total Market Index Fund for US stocks and the Fidelity Zero International Fund for stocks outside the U.S. raises some critical questions for advisors and investors.

-This question has been smoldering for decades, possible since the debate over the value of active vs. passive fund management, but with the growing popularity of robo-advisors and low cost-products, this discussion now has a more profound impact on the entire relationship between advisors, huge investment firms and their own clients.
+This question has been asked for decades, possibly since the debate over the value of active vs. passive fund management.
+However, with the growing popularity of robo-advisors and low-cost products, this discussion profoundly impacts the entire relationship between advisors, substantial investment firms, and their clients.

-In an interesting roundup article on Fidelity’s announcement from a European source (Advisor 2.0, managed by Robin Powell in the UK), a number of advisors offered their opinions on this major shift and all of them said it was a game changer.
+In an exciting roundup article on Fidelity’s announcement from a European source (Advisor 2.0, managed by Robin Powell in the UK), several advisors offered their opinions on this significant shift, and all of them said it was a game changer.

 And since there are now more low- or zero-cost index funds (domestic and international) to choose from, investors can get more information from the fund companies themselves and the financial media.
 All this “creates an opportunity for sophisticated advisers to help them distinguish between smart innovations and gimmicks.
 And it’s not a moment too soon because the days of fund companies paying advisers to sell their wares are ending,” according to Nir Kaissar, (@nirkaissar) financial adviser and Bloomberg columnist.

-So how should financial advisors adapt to this major change?
+So, how should financial advisors adapt to this significant change?

 Can Advisors Manage Client Behavior?

-In the U.S., this means much more than the hackneyed advice of telling investors to save more, work harder, take more market risk and hope for a bull market.
+In the U.S., this means much more than the trite advice of telling investors to save more, work harder, take more market risk, and hope for a bull market.

-Instead, it should be clear to financial professionals that things are not going well for most Americans seeking long-term financial security.
+Instead, it should be clear to financial professionals that most Americans seeking long-term financial security are not doing well.

 And while it is a golden rule that most financial advisors only want to work with the wealthiest top 2% of Americans, it is safe to assume that 2% does not need your advice now.
 They have needs and contacts that don’t include anyone on LinkedIn or at the local Lion’s Club luncheon.

-The political landscape that Americans see today has huge financial and wage inequality components that escape the financial advice scope of almost all advisors.
+The political landscape Americans see today has enormous financial and wage inequality components that escape the financial advice scope of almost all advisors.
 This is understandable since investment firms religiously tell their advisors to avoid any discussions of politics.
-But the truth is that economics was originally the study of political economy, a term that originally encompassed moral philosophy.
+But the truth is that economics was originally the study of political economy, which initially encompassed moral philosophy.

 Adam Smith: an ethical guy